l-bustillo/matrix-rain-python/README.md

 A **Matrix-style digital rain animation** that runs right inside the terminal.
 Built with **Python** and the `curses` library, with smooth fading trails, bold characters, and adjustable settings.

+Check out the Matrix rain animation in action:

 ![Matrix Demo](pythonmatrix.gif)

 ---